alfarosiregar/genetic-scheduler/README.md

 *   `KROMOSOM_PATH`: Path to the Excel file containing chromosome data (`mnt/db/Kromosom.xlsx`).
 *   `IMAGE_PATH`: Path to the image file used in the application (`mnt/img/schedule_image.jpg`).
 *   `COLUMN_MAPPING`: A dictionary that maps column names to their indices in the `Databases.xlsx` file.
 Ensure that the values match the location of the columns in your excel sheets.

-## Contributing Guidelines

-Contributions are welcome!
-Here's how you can contribute:

-1.  **Fork the repository.**
-2.  **Create a new branch** for your feature or bug fix.
-3.  **Make your changes** and commit them with clear, concise messages.
-4.  **Test your changes** thoroughly.
-5.  **Submit a pull request** with a detailed description of your changes.

-## License Information

-This project has no specified license.
-All rights are reserved by the owner.

-## Acknowledgments

-*   The Streamlit library for providing a simple way to create interactive web applications with Python.
-*   The Pandas library for providing powerful data manipulation and analysis tools.
-*   The Openpyxl library for reading and writing Excel files.
-*   The Pillow library for working with images.